-Environmental Studies: Concentration in Natural Resource Management and Conservation
+Environmental Studies (ENVS) B.S.: Concentration in Natural Resources Management and Conservation

 |How will I be assigned to a major advisor and how do I contact them?||This varies by semester.
 Students should check the ENVS website.|

 |Where can I find information about major advising?||Please see the ENVS website for major advising information.|